onex-sarthak/DB2_Pick_Application/README.md

 # DB2_Pick_Application
-A application to pick data from a db2 database and call aura v1 bulk messaging apis and update the database.
+An application to pick data from a db2 database, which calls aura v1 bulk messaging apis and updates the database.